DFE-Digital/terraform-modules/aks/storage_account/README.md

 - Nested items are not allowed to be public
 - Infrastructure encryption is enabled by default
 - All containers are created with private access (no anonymous access)
-- Blob delete retention policy is enabled (7 days by default)
+- Blob delete retention policy is disabled by default (can be enabled by setting a number of days)
-- Container delete retention policy is enabled (7 days by default)
+- Container delete retention policy is disabled by default (can be enabled by setting a number of days)
 - Last access time tracking for blobs is enabled by default
 - Microsoft-managed encryption scope can be created (enabled by default)